Skip to main content

 • “Recommended for people wanting a game with simple graphics and gameplay, where attention to detail is the main gameplay mechanic.”

 The game offers limited replayability, primarily revolving around completing it faster for a higher score, which can become tedious due to extensive dialogue.
-Reviewers suggest that incorporating RPG elements and mechanics from other games could enhance gameplay length and replayability.
+Reviewers suggest that incorporating more RPG elements and varied mechanics could enhance replay value and overall gameplay length.

-Overall, the game's optimization is generally good, providing solid performance at 120Hz with a 6950 XT.
-However, users have reported occasional microstutters, particularly during rapid movements.
+Overall, the game's optimization is generally good, delivering solid performance at 120Hz with a 6950 XT.
+However, users report occasional microstutters, particularly during rapid movements.

 • “Good performance, solid 120Hz with a 6950 XT, but I do get little microstutters from time to time.”